Ninety-nine cents, or two dollars?

 For the record, I never hit .625 again.

-The memories of that glorious Areford asphalt summer bounce back as true and reliable as a Wilson Comet.
+Memories like that bounce back as true and reliable as a Wilson Comet.